“Read myths. They teach you that you can turn inward, and you begin to get the message of the symbols.” ~ Joseph Campbell.

 That means resisting the urge to demand reciprocity before the child is ready.
 It means not interrogating, not testing loyalty, not letting your own pain become something the child is expected to hold or manage.
 It means not retaliating when the hostility comes, because beneath the performance of not caring, the child is watching to see whether you can be hurt and still remain.
 They need to know you are solid enough to stay with them.

-It means showing up safely, and without conditions, so that, over time, something in the child may begin to believe what perhaps no one has yet made safe enough to believe.
+It means showing up safely, and without conditions, so that, over time, something inside the child may begin to believe what perhaps no one has yet made safe enough to believe.
 That is, you are a place where a mask is not required.
 Where they do not have to choose.
 Where all authentic parts of themselves are welcome.
 This is your child’s journey.
 Yet you can be there, supporting them and holding them, even if only in spirit.

 The child you deeply love is still there, and still deeply loves you beneath all of this.
 Sometimes the most powerful thing a parent can do is simply refuse to stop believing that.
 Let that refusal be felt.

 In my experience, in its early phase, I did not know or understand any of what I have shared here.
-In the rawness of my own separation and divorce, when the distance and hostility appeared, I took the hostility as my child struggling with the break-up of our family, and so I gave my child the necessary gentleness and space to navigate it, unknowing what was actively going on behind the scenes.
+In the rawness of my own separation and divorce, when the distance and hostility appeared, I took the hostility as my child struggling with the break-up of our family, and so I did what I believed was best: I gave my child the necessary gentleness and space to navigate it, unknowing what was actively going on behind the scenes.
 I didn’t have the language for what was happening, and I didn’t have anyone around me who did, either.
 What I did have was a lot of confusion, grief, sadness, and loneliness of watching the child I love disappear behind something I could not name.

 It was only through years of living inside this, therapy, support groups, and the accumulation of understanding that comes when you are forced by love and necessity to keep learning everything you can, that I learned what it was and began to see it clearly.
 That I began to understand my child’s mask for what it was and my child for who they still are beneath it.

-I share this because this is what I wish someone had placed in my hands at the beginning.
+I share this information because this is what I wish someone had placed in my hands at the beginning.
 Not to make the journey easier, nothing makes this easy, but to make it less lonely and less likely to be navigated in the wrong direction.
 Our children’s reality, their coping mechanisms, and the way they have learned to survive a terrible situation a parent placed them in must be the compass and center of how we move forward.
 Not our hurt.
 Even though our suffering matters, and we need support and healing, too.
 This is theirs.
 When we can hold that even on the incredibly hard days, we become the door they can eventually walk back through.

 This is shared with tenderness for targeted parents who are navigating the way to hold the door open for their child, hoping and helping them find their way back home.

-With care,
+With heartfelt care,

 A Maine mom.

 Campbell, Joseph.
 The Hero with a Thousand Faces.
-3rd ed.
-2008.

 Leave a comment